ankitadas007/Ezra_support_challenge/INCIDENT.md

 ### Verification

 * The fix was validated in the test environment.
-* Regression testing confirmed task creation succeeds with valid, missing, empty, and invalid timestamps.
+* Follow up ticket will have guidelines to create a test.
+I tested by rerunning the code.
+Testing confirmed task creation succeeds with valid, missing, empty, and invalid timestamps.
 * The change was reviewed and deployed to production through the standard Git deployment process.

 ![image3](/artifacts/Screenshots/Task1/Screenshot%202026-06-08%20at%203.22.45 PM.png)
 ![image4](/artifacts/Screenshots/Task1/Screenshot%202026-06-08%20at%203.22.23 PM.png)